ITAXBOX/Code-Forge/README.md

 **Technical Impact:** This milestone transformed Code Forge from a simple generator into an intelligent AI-powered development assistant.

-### 🎨 Milestone 3: Advanced Features & Complete Integration
+### 🎨 Part 3: Advanced Features & Complete Integration
 ![Milestone 3](docs/images/Milestone3.png)

 **What We Achieved:**